area17/time/README.md

 * `5:12pm NYC` which will convert 5:12pm to the other time zones
 * `Paris` which will show you the current time in Paris
-* `Luis` which will show you the current time in Tucumán
+* `Tim` which will show you the current time in Tennessee
 * `6pm Pablo` which will convert 6pm Tucumán to the other time zones

 The A17 locale info is [reasonably loose](https://github.com/area17/time/blob/master/includes/_timezones_setup.php#L48) - you can use city, country, state, local airport code and in some instances staff member names.

-NB: If Luis is in the Paris office, time.area17.com doesn't know that and so will always show his time as being in Tucumán.
+NB: If Pablo is in the New York office, time.area17.com doesn't know that and so will always show his time as being in Tucumán.

 ### In HipChat